At ClickView we strive to transform teaching and learning experiences globally. We do this by:

-- The state of Victoria expands its access to provide 1,111 primary schools with ClickView.
+- Victoria (Australian state) expands its access to provide 1,500 primary schools with ClickView.

 - GCSE Revision Guides Released.

-- Now 100% cloud based, ‘Shared Libraries’ enable groups to collaborate with Enterprise tools.
+- Now 100% cloud-based, ‘Shared Libraries’ facilitates collaboration with Enterprise tools.

-- Over 4,000 schools and colleges around the world now use ClickView, with a 98% renewal rate.
+- Over 4,000 schools and colleges worldwide use ClickView, with a 98% renewal rate.

-- Michael Wilkinson from I Am Learning and Frog, revered by many in the UK industry, takes the role as Managing Director of our UK business.
+- Michael Wilkinson from I Am Learning and Frog, revered by many in the UK industry, takes the role of UK Managing Director.